ThangLeQuoc/vietnamese-provinces-database/README.md

 ## Overview

 The author(s) of this repository is not associated with the **General Statistics Office of Vietnam**, nor the Vietnamese government.
-The data of provinces, districts and wards are created base on the CSV file from the [General Statistics Office of Vietnam website][source danhmuchanhchinh gov].
+The data of provinces, districts and wards are created base on the [API province data provided by the General Statistics Office of Vietnam website] [source goverment API].
-This dataset also include additional information apart from the original provinces, districts and wards data from the original CSV file.
+This dataset also include additional information apart from the original provinces, districts and wards data from the original data.
 Please see section [Additional change make by this repository](#additional-change-make-by-this-repository)

 ### Dataset releases and Government issued decrees